simonthum/git-sync/README.md

 Tells git-sync to invoke auto-commit even if new (untracked) files are present.
-Normally you have to commit those yourself to prevent accidential additions. git-sync will exit at stage 3 with an explanation in that case.
+Normally you have to commit those yourself to prevent accidental additions. git-sync will exit at stage 3 with an explanation in that case.

     branch.$branch_name.syncCommitMsg (string)